CityOfPhiladelphia/ais/docs/APIUSAGE.md

     http://api.phila.gov/ais/v1/search/001S07-0144

-* **Owner**: **http://api.phila.gov/ais/v1//owner** - retrieves addresses that have owner names matching the query.
+* <a name="Owner"></a>**Owner**: **http://api.phila.gov/ais/v1//owner** - retrieves addresses that have owner names matching the query.
 Queries are treated as substrings of owner names.
 You can search for multiple substrings by separating search terms by spaces:

       ` Request properties owned by anyone whose first or last name contains "Poe" ` http://api.phila.gov/ais/v1/owner/Poe